- Written by Dr.Mehmet Demircioglu

 Patients now see many hair transplant results online.
 Some look very dense, some look shocking, and some are shown too early to judge properly.
 This creates a strange mix of hope and fear.

-A man with advanced hair loss may look at another patient who received 5000 or 6000 grafts and think, “Maybe I need the same.”
-Another man may see a patchy donor area and think, “This is what will happen to me.”
+A patient with advanced hair loss may look at another case with 5,000 or 6,000 grafts and think, “Maybe I need the same.”
+Another patient may see a patchy donor area and think, “This is what will happen to me.”
 Both reactions are understandable, but neither one is enough for surgical planning.

 The donor area must be examined as a living reserve, not as a number on a clinic proposal.
 Hair caliber, natural density, hair color, scalp contrast, curl, safe extraction zone, age, future hair loss pattern, and previous surgeries all change the decision.